Adult Social Care Market Position Statement

 Work is underway between Children and Families and Adults, Health and Wellbeing commissioners and social care teams to explore opportunities for young people going through the transition process to have a route into appropriate accommodation and support.

-Following an assessment of the market with the Housing LIN in 2022, we have established working groups to focus on identifying Registered Social Landlords or Housing Providers to provide high quality affordable accommodation for young people transitioning into adult services.
+Following an assessment of the market with the Housing Learning and Improvement Network (LIN) in 2022, we have established working groups to focus on identifying Registered Social Landlords or Housing Providers to provide high quality affordable accommodation for young people transitioning into adult services.

 Specialist Housing Needs Assessment (2022) identified: